 Second, tract size amplifies the influence of contract length and price state.
 Larger tracts command higher continuation values across all horizons, as indicated by the upward shift of curves in both panels.
 This pattern reflects the increased absolute gain from deferring harvest until prices improve.
 Greater resource availability broadens strategic options, enabling both loggers and sawmills to better time extraction decisions.
 Although both bidder types benefit, the shape and steepness of their valuation curves differ, highlighting that their cost structures and market strategies respond differently to temporal and price-based incentives.

 Finally, comparing panels (a) and (b) shows that bidder type matters.
-Loggers appear more sensitive to contract extensions under low-price scenarios, experiencing sharper increases in continuation values as the horizon lengthens.
-Sawmills also benefit from long-term flexibility, but their valuation growth is generally smoother.
+Sawmills appear more sensitive to contract extensions under low-price scenarios, experiencing sharper increases in continuation values as the horizon lengthens.
+Loggers also benefit from long-term flexibility, but their valuation growth is generally less steep at the margin and sits at higher levels.
 These differences suggest that the interplay of contract design, market expectations, and resource endowments varies systematically across bidder types.

 In sum, the evidence from Figure \ref{fg:continuation_value_plot} demonstrates that contract length, market state, and tract size jointly shape the baseline valuations that bidders bring into the auction.
 Longer horizons substantially increase the option value of future market conditions, larger tracts magnify potential payoffs, and distinct bidder types respond in unique ways.
 These findings set the stage for our subsequent counterfactual simulations, where we investigate how these underlying valuation patterns influence equilibrium bidding behavior and ultimately affect auction outcomes.